johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Checking authentication on the back end
 ### A bit of housekeeping
 ### Creating stub functions to validate a token
+### Extracting the token from the authorization header